davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 depth of the spinel--garnet transition, the 65 mW/m^2 conductive geotherm is the coolest that places all samples within the spinel stability field.
-The centroids of the Ca-in-olivine model depth distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.
+The centroids of the Ca-in-olivine model depth distributions broadly correspond to surface heat flows ranging from ~70 to 110 mW/m^2.

 Using a database of surface heat flows for North America,
-@Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
+@Erkan2009 estimate regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
 Projection of the TA98 temperature distribution onto our calculated steady-state geotherms yields model depths of ~45-55 km for the